Infinity Gems: Publication history

-As a result of the Incursions, the entire Multiverse is destroyed.
+As a result of the Incursions, the entire multiverse is destroyed.
 However, Doctor Doom combines fragments of several alternate realities into Battleworld.
-Doctor Strange gathers the 6 main Infinity Gems from various realities into a new Infinity Gauntlet, which he leaves hidden until the surviving heroes of Earth-616 return.
-The Gauntlet is subsequently claimed by T'Challa (the Black Panther), who uses it to keep the Beyonder-enhanced Doom occupied until Mister Fantastic can disrupt his power source.
+Doctor Strange gathers the six main Infinity Gems from various realities into a new Infinity Gauntlet, which he leaves hidden until the surviving heroes of Earth-616 return.
+The Gauntlet is subsequently claimed by Black Panther, who uses it to keep the Beyonder-enhanced Doom occupied until Mister Fantastic can disrupt his power source.